How to make a Simple RC Plane at Home

 Flying Your New RC Plane

 We will use a Radio Controlled Transmitter working on 2.4 GHz frequency to fly this airplane.
-I highly advice beginners to learn flying on a simulator, before actually flying the airplane.
-There are a lot of simulators available in the market to start learning how to fly airplanes, check this link for further info.
+I highly advise beginners to learn flying on a simulator, before actually flying the airplane.
+There are a lot of simulators available in the market to start learning how to fly airplanes.